catmorphic/resume/src/entries/content/introduction.md

 title: About Me
 ---

-I am a web developer with over 12 years of experience in the front-end and a special background in digital design.
-My focus is on creating engaging, accessible & performant interfaces for humans.
-I am currently looking for new challenges.
+I am a front-end developer with 3 years of experience.
+I'm a quick learner and ready to take new challenges.
+During my last 2 years at Alipay and Binance, I've learned a lot of industry-leading practices in system design and web performance.
+I'm now looking for work opportunities in Europe with visa sponsorship.